li5vany/for-m-react-redux/README.md

 # for-m-react-redux

-Ease way to build fast and simple forms in react isomorphic application.
+Easy way to build fast and simple forms in react isomorphic application.

 **Dependencies**